djhmateer/djhmateer.github.io/_posts/2022-04-28-google drive with python.md

 I'm working on [auto-archiver](https://github.com/bellingcat/auto-archiver) which is written in Python.

 Currently the cloud storage used is Digital Ocean Spaces.
-I'm putting in a feature flag to use Google Drive instead.
+I've written a Google Drive implementation

-Secrets are held in the `.env` file

-They use Google Speadsheets already in the application which necessitates Google Drive API access .
+They use Google Spreadsheets already in the application which necessitates Google Drive API access .
 [See 1.
-Getting API access to the sheet](/2022/03/16/python-bellingcat-auto-archiver)
+Getting API access to the sheet](/2022/03/16/python-bellingcat-auto-archiver#1-getting-api-access-to-the-google-sheet) so we have a `service_account.json` file there already.

 ## Google Drive using Service Account

+Google Drive API access is already granted to the service account:

+[https://console.cloud.google.com/](https://console.cloud.google.com/) Google Developers Console, API's, Credentials

+then

 [https://developers.google.com/drive/api/quickstart/python](https://developers.google.com/drive/api/quickstart/python)